Kingpin (character)

-The character has been adapted into various forms of media, including feature films, television series, and video games.
-The Kingpin was portrayed by John Rhys-Davies in the television film The Trial of the Incredible Hulk (1989), and by Michael Clarke Duncan in the feature film Daredevil (2003), the latter also voicing the character in Spider-Man: The New Animated Series (2003).
-Vincent D'Onofrio portrays Wilson Fisk in television series of the Marvel Cinematic Universe, including Daredevil (2015–2018), Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
-Liev Schreiber voiced the Kingpin in the animated film Spider-Man: Into the Spider-Verse (2018).
-In 2009, the Kingpin was ranked as IGN's 10th-Greatest Comic Book Villain of All Time.
+Kingpin has been listed as one of Marvel's most notable villains.
+The character has been adapted across film, television, and video games.
+John Rhys-Davies portrayed Wilson Fisk in the television film The Trial of the Incredible Hulk (1989), and Michael Clarke Duncan played the character in the 2003 feature film Daredevil, gaining forty pounds for the role.
+Liev Schreiber voiced the character in the animated film Spider-Man: Into the Spider-Verse (2018).
+Vincent D'Onofrio has portrayed the character in the Marvel Cinematic Universe across Daredevil (2015–2018), Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).